kstenerud/concise-encoding/ce-structure.md

 #### Global Coordinates

-The global coordinates method uses the global position to hundredths of degrees, giving a resolution of about 1km at the equator.
+The global coordinates method uses the global position to a precision of hundredths of degrees, giving a resolution of about 1km at the equator.
 Locations are stored as latitude and longitude values representing global coordinates.

-This method has the advantage of being temporally unambiguous, which could be useful for areas that are in an inconsistent political state at a particular time.
-The disadvantage is that it's not as easily recognizable by humans.
+This method has the advantage of being temporally unambiguous, which could be useful for areas that are in an inconsistent political state at a particular time such that area/location cannot be reliably determined.
+The disadvantage is that it's not as easily recognizable to humans.

 **Examples**: